yywang99/space-war/README.md

-This is a space war game ,
+#  Space war game

-develop with python/pygame ,
+##  develop with python/pygame ,

-by visual studio Code and gemini assistant,
+##  by VS Code and gemini assistant,

  YY wang at 2025/08/25